necdetsanli/EyeRest/README.md

 - **Application context**
   - `EyeRestApplicationContext`:
     - Creates the tray `NotifyIcon` using `AppIcon.ico`.
-    - Attaches a context menu (Configuration / Exit).
+    - Attaches a context menu (Configuration / Exit) and handles double-click to open the configuration dialog.
-    - Manages a `System.Windows.Forms.Timer` that:
+    - Manages a `System.Threading.Timer` that:
-      - Uses a 20-minute interval in Release builds.
+      - Uses a 20-minute interval in Release builds (shorter in Debug for testing).
+      - Runs callbacks on a ThreadPool thread and marshals UI work back to the UI thread via a small helper `Control`.
-      - Calls `ShowMessage` on each tick to display the balloon tip if reminders are enabled.
+      - On each tick, attempts to show a **toast notification**, and falls back to a tray balloon tip if necessary.

 - **Configuration dialog**
   - `Configuration` form: